 "The pressure of adjusting to the first week in college and playing a course he hadn't seen may have overwhelmed him a little that first day," George said.
 "The coach hadn't indicated that they were going to play that course.
 I played with Hayden on the other course a couple of times and he shot a 73 and 74."

 While Jarck has made great strides over the past year, both at the high school level and against top-flight amateur competition, he is still a relative newcomer to pressure-packed tournament golf.
-His dad thinks that was evident when he shot the 85.

 "He's better than an 85.
 I think the fact he's really only played for three years show ed," George said.
 "When you get to a certain level of experience you figure out a way to minimize the damage when you aren't playing your best.
 You have to know how to change your game plan.
 Sometimes it's hard for young players to adjust."

 From the outside looking in, it would seem like the coach might want to keep Hayden around considering his rally (rounds of 74-76) and how close he came.
 But his father understand's the coach's position.

 "You have to draw the line somewhere," George said.
 "Hayden is going to stop by the coach's office and tell him that's he disappointed and let him know that if anyone becomes ineligible or something, he's there."

 Father and son aren't going to look in the rearview mirror for long.